phdorp/basis-splines/README.md

 ![spline integral](docs/media/splineInteg.jpg)

-The example for a spline integral is found under *examples/splineInteg.cpp*.
+The example for integrating a spline of order 3 is found under *examples/splineInteg.cpp*.
 The file *examples/splinentegExplicit.cpp* shows the application of the transformation matrix.

 ### Sum and product